On Hope Pt. 4

 shining in.

-who still believes in Santa Claus.
+but still believing in Santa Claus.

 If the first rung on the ladder of life